codatio/codat-docs/docs/auth-flow/customize/set-up-webhooks.md

 - Set up a webhook for this specific company
 - Notify the account manager

-Therefore, the rule would have to specify the company ID, and the account manager’s e-mail address to notify them.
+Therefore, the rule would have to specify the company ID, and the account manager’s email address to notify them.

 There are two ways to set up a notification: